APNIC-net/cool_bgp_stats/README.md

 statistics are computed for a specific year.
 Then the statistics can be aggregated in order to get statistics with other granularities.
 Has to be executed separately for the different years of interest.

+* delegated_stats_v3.py
+Third version of delegated_stats.py script.
+Now this script doesn't include all the variables and methods related to delegated file handling as they were extracted to a the DelegatedHandler class in a separate script.
+This script instantiates DelegatedHandler and then computes the statistics.
+Now the '-y' option is not mandatory anymore.
+If the script is executed without using the '-y' option, the statistics will be computed for all the years available in the delegated file.

+* DelegatedHandler.py
+Script that defined DelegatedHanlder class which includes all the variables and methods related to delegated file handling.

 * plotStats.py
 Basic script that reads file with statistics, filters the stats for the specific values of the different variables provided